The Case For Fast Decisions

 We as humans are confronted with decisions all day, every day.
 Most of them are really inconsequential ("what pizza place should I order from?"), while others can can affect the trajectory of your entire life ("should I really take that job offer?").

 We're not really trained to make decisions during our education.
-And making decisions can be really uncomfortable, especially because we rarely have the full picture.
+And making decisions is really uncomfortable for many folks, especially because we rarely have the full picture.

 Making a decision may reduce opportunity in the short-term, but it is crucial for opportunity in the long-term.
 My experience is that there are few things as crippling as indecision.
 In a way, indecision is making a decision and avoiding responsibility for it.
 Unfortunately, most environments do not incentivize taking risks.
 Taking risk and failing is reprimanded or punished.